alecpm/opsworks-web-python/plone_buildout/README.md

 * Allow egg cache archives to be stored in private s3 buckets.

-* Better management of the comings and goings of GlusterFS peers.

 * Alternatives for blob storage.
 (S3, Ceph?)

-* Boto based scripts to perform initial complex Stack setup interactively (?)

 ## License && Authors